Business Analysis and Performance Management

 GENERAL COMPETENCE

-G1: have the ability to communicate business analysis and performance management issues with both specialists and a wider audience.
+• G1: have the ability to communicate complex business analyses and performance insights clearly to both technical specialists and non-specialist decision-makers.

 • Ethics, Responsibility, and Sustainability (ERS)